JemaySALOMON/qGenet/workshop-10-04-2024/README.md

 * lmm.html: The output of lmm.Rmd.

-* Utils.R: This file contains utility functions used in the Rmd
+* Utils.R: This file contains utility functions used in the two Rmds